jasonmajors/robotstxt/README.md

 $disallowed = $robots->getDisallowed("https://www.example.com");
 ```
 ## TODO's
- - Write tests
  - Add ability to check disallowed paths based on user agent
- - Check when robots.txt was last updated
  - Return a list of user agents in the file